How to Pour a Small Concrete Slab

 My job was too small to justify renting a cement mixer, like most of the YouTube videos recommended, but they were pouring large concrete slabs for sheds and patios.
-This required digging out a large area and building a border made of wooden boards.
 So, a cement mixer made sense for them.
 For me, it would have been overkill.

 My cement instructions called for mixing each bag with 2.5 quarts of water.
 The video instructions recommended starting with just pouring in 2/3 of the water at first.
-Before adding the water, take a shovel and make a crater in the center of the concrete mix.
-Then, pour the first batch of water into that crater and mix it around in small scoops with the shovel.
+Before adding the water, I took a shovel and made a crater in the center of the concrete mix.
+Then, I poured the first batch of water into that crater and mixed it around in small scoops with the shovel.

-After a few minutes, the concrete was well mixed.
+After a few minutes, the concrete was mixed pretty well.
 The videos said you could tell it was ready when it looked like thick oatmeal and that if you hold it in your hand, it will hold its shape.
 I tested this in a gloved hand before I shoveled the mixture over the layer of gravel.
 Then, I proceeded to (quickly) mix the next bag.

 It’s important to overfill your space with concrete.
 After three bags, the concrete had filled in the hole I had made, but it wasn’t enough.
 So, I mixed one more bag and scooped almost all of it into the hole.
 Then, it was time to screed.

-Taking a flat board, I moved the board across the space in a sawing motion, flattening down the concrete, smoothing it out, and filling in the cracks.
+Taking a small, flat piece of wood that I had found in the lumber department, I moved the wood across the slab in a sawing motion, flattening down the concrete, smoothing it out, and filling in the cracks.
 The excess concrete spilled over the edges of my slab which is what you want to happen.
 I scooped this excess aside and used it to fill in some cracks in the corners of my driveway.
 Then, I went over the area with the board three more times until it was smooth.
 The concrete was surprisingly easy to work with, giving me time to complete this step without hardening too quickly.

 The videos were vague about how to handle the next two steps.
 Most said to wait for the sheen to disappear from the concrete before smoothing it out with a wood float.
 My concrete never was shiny or very wet, just a very dark gray.
 So, after about 20-30 minutes, I took my wood float and began to smooth out the surface, going around the edges and trying to cover any gaps or rough areas.
 My work area was not completely flat like a slab for a shed would be, and with my driveway being old, the concrete that borders the area is uneven, making the left side of the outside edge of the hole higher than the other.
 So, my goal was just to make sure that the cement covered the entire border and didn’t leave any gaps once the garage door was closed.